ofriedri/univention-ansible-ucr/README.md

 modified in any way.
 The `set_fact` module is not able to overwrite them.
 2The embedded module _could overwrite the global counter-part `ansible_facts_distribution…`, but not the one inside the `ansible_facts` hash.
-In aqddition to that the global facts only exist if the `ansible.cfg` setting `inject_facts_as_vars` is set to `True`.
+In addition to that the global facts only exist if the `ansible.cfg` setting `inject_facts_as_vars` is set to `True`.

 ### Modifying Univention Config Variables